 Beginning at Queen Elizabeth Olympic Park, the Prudential RideLondon-Surrey 46 follows the same route as the Prudential RideLondon-Surrey 100 for the first 27 miles and last 17 miles, with a new two-mile section linking the two parts together.

 The following information will help you find a great spot to catch the action and cheer on your friends and family.

 Queen Elizabeth Olympic Park

-If you have friends or family taking part in the sportive, we strongly recommend you do not accompany them to the Start at Queen Elizabeth Olympic Park on the morning of Sunday 30 July.
+If you have friends or family taking part in the sportive, we strongly recommend you do not accompany them to the Start at Queen Elizabeth Olympic Park.

 Access to the Start Area will be tough for spectators as public transport will be limited at that time in the morning, there will be extensive road closures in place and parking will be extremely difficult.

 Riders will turn off the Embankment and head through Trafalgar Square, along Pall Mall and up St James's Street before turning left onto Piccadilly for a five-mile section along the A4.

 There are plenty of London Underground stations to transport you to the heart of the action.
 The following Piccadilly Line stations will put spectators within a five-minute walk of the route along the A4: